big-meel/node-todo-infrastructure/README.md

 The Docker Images created in the proceeding step with have all the necessary dependencies and variables containerized, hence the command is unnecessary.

-2. For this test the `docker pull bigmeel94/node-todo` for the pre-built image outlined in the `docker-compose.yml`, node-tod service.
+2. Run `docker pull bigmeel94/node-todo` for the pre-built image outlined in the `docker-compose.yml`, node-tod service.

 Should you need to modify the Dockerfile then you may use `docker build -t image-name .` to create